 Local Anesthesia (“Novocaine”) will produce a numb feeling in the area being operated on and you will be aware of a feeling of pressure during surgery.
 You will be awake and recall the surgery, but there should be no significant discomfort.
 Local Anesthesia can be used alone, and is also used in combination with Nitrous Oxide, IV Sedation and General Anesthesia to ensure a pain-free experience after your surgery.

 Nitrous oxide, sometimes referred to as “laughing gas,” is an effective and safe sedation agent that is inhaled through a mask that fits over your nose to help you relax.
 Mixed with oxygen, nitrous oxide allows you to breathe normally through your nose and within minutes you should start to feel the effects.
 You may feel light-headed or a tingling in your arms and legs.
 Some patient’s comment that their legs and arms feel heavy.
 Ultimately, you should feel comfortable and calm.
-The effects of nitrous oxide wear of quickly after the small mask is removed.
+The effects of nitrous oxide wear off quickly after the small mask is removed.
 Talk to the doctor about whether nitrous oxide would be a good option for you.

-Mild, Moderate and Deep Sedation (IV Sedation) and General Anesthesia
+Mild, Moderate, and Deep Sedation (IV Sedation)

 Procedures that are performed with the assistance of sedation are psychologically less traumatic for patients who will experience profound relaxation and reduced consciousness.
 Patients often have no memory of the procedure although they remain responsive throughout their care.
 Anesthetic medications are administered intravenously (through an I.V.) and make patients feel relaxed, often relaxed enough that they fall asleep.
 Patients that are sedated are continuously monitored with a pulse oximeter, blood pressure cuff, an EKG, and capnography throughout the procedure.